Online Student Guide

 - Xfinity WiFi Public Hotspots - Free Access to Public Wifi .
 All Xfinity WiFi Public Hotspots are now open to everyone on the “xfinitywifi” SSID (name of the Wifi-network).
 Public hotspots can be found in small/medium businesses and outdoors in commercial areas.
 For more information on available public hotspots visit the website.
 Please enter your zip code to get locations near you and use the above password for the locations.

-- Families w/ K-12 children who are eligible may receive free Cox Internet .
+- Families w/ K-12 children who are eligible may receive free Cox Internet.
 Families with K-12 children who are eligible for the National School Lunch Program, SNAP, and/or TANF; who receive Tenant-Based Vouchers, Project-Based Vouchers or Section 8 Project-Based Rental Assistance (PBRA); and/or who live in Public Housing all qualify.
-Learn more.
+Learn more about this assistance.

 - Students who have access to a car may park their cars on MiraCosta campuses to access Wi-Fi between the hours of 8am-5pm.
 To support social distancing, students must remain in their cars.
 At the OCN campus, please park in front of the Admin building.
 At the CLC, please park near the main building.
 At the SAN campus, please park in front of the library (west parking lot).
 Students are permitted to park in staff parking spaces.